 Project management skills

-As well as qualifications, to be effective in a project management role you'll need certain skills and competencies.
-The following are often cited in project manager job vacancies:
+As well as qualifications, to be an effective project manager you'll need certain skills and competencies.
+The following are often cited in job vacancies:

 - Time management - you'll spend time figuring out how other people spend their time, but it's equally important to be skilled in managing your own workload.
 It's your job to prioritise and delegate tasks successfully.
 You need to be skilled at identifying the most important tasks, and saying no to requests that will get in the way of completing priority tasks.

 - Organisation - how can a project manager organise the work of others if they’re unorganised themselves?
 The job demands a high level of responsibility from setting goals, managing meetings and creating estimates and timelines to scheduling and tracking the progress of a project.

 - Communication - the majority of your time will be spent liaising with others.
 You need to be able to clearly articulate visions, ideas, goals and project issues to a variety of people, from team members to stakeholders.
 Your written communications skills need to be honed for report writing, while your verbal skills need to be up to scratch for meetings and presentations.
 Good listening ability is also essential.

 - Negotiation - project managers need to be excellent negotiators in order to find common ground to accomplish project goals.
 You'll need to work with teams, often with competing interests to negotiate resources, budgets and schedules.
 Knowing how to negotiate a win-win outcome for all parties is the sign of a good project manager.